Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

 In our case, the best solution that yields the best result does not necessarily have to fit the signal $Y$ perfectly as there is a trade-off between fitting the signal $Y$ tightly and risking to capture the noise as well, and not fitting the signal $Y$ tightly at the risk of not capturing the important information.
 We are looking for something in between, to do so, we adjust the value of $\alpha$ to control the sparsity of the VMS and thus controlling the fitting level of our model (see Fig.\ref{fig:alpha varying}).
-For a large value of $\alpha$, the sparsity is high and only a few modes are excited, while for a small $\alpha$ value, the sparsity is low, so more modes are utilised by the model.\\[-1pt]

-At the initial stage of the algorithm no modes are excited, then, at each iteration the Lasso-LARS starts to excite and awaken modes.
+For a large value of $\alpha$, the sparsity is high and only a few modes are excited, while for a small $\alpha$ value, the sparsity is low, so more modes are utilised by the model.\\[-1pt] At the initial stage of the algorithm no modes are excited, then, at each iteration the Lasso-LARS starts to excite and awaken modes.
 The $\alpha$ value at this step corresponds to a sparsity level of $100$ \% and is calculated on the basis of the correlations (see \cite{Hastie2009-ag} for more details).
 After several iterations, the algorithm will utilise sufficient number of modes to reach the final $\alpha_{f}$ value provided to the algorithm.
 This low $\alpha_{f}$ corresponds to a low sparsity level of $0$ \%.
 Between the initial value and the final value of $\alpha$, the Lasso-LARS generates the entire solution path of the equation \eqref{eqn: cost function} for decreasing level of sparsity.
-Path length depends on the specified $\alpha_f$, signal complexity and the $\phi$ matrix (number of oscillators $m$ that we included in the model).\\[-3pt]
+Path length depends on the specified $\alpha_f$, signal complexity and the $\phi$ matrix (number of oscillators $m$ that we included in the model).\\

-The value of the hyper-parameter $\alpha_{f}$ that yields the best results is not known beforehand.
-Thus, we selected several solutions along that path corresponding to several levels of sparsity by slicing the interval $\big(100$ --- $0\big)$ \% linearly with $level\, \%$ steps.
-Finally, we evaluated the classification results for each of these $\beta$ solutions with varying levels of parsimony.
-It should be noted that due to this selection, the exact value of $\alpha_f$ is not as important as its magnitude.\\[-3pt]